erich-m/drive/README.md

 ## Usage

 [Export Confiugrator exe](exportconfigurator/export/export.exe) can be run locally on the user machine

+## Python Version

+***<span style="color:red">
+    This project is developed and maintained to be executed with Python version 3.7.2 and no compatibility with later versions is guaranteed
+</span>***